pforret/blog.splashing/_topic/city/riga.md

 ---
 # Riga

-Riga  is the capital and largest city of Latvia and is home to 605,802 inhabitants which is a third  of Latvia's population.
+Riga ( is the capital, primate, and the largest city of Latvia as well as the most populous city in  the Baltic States.
+Home to 609,489 inhabitants, the city accounts for a third of Latvia's total population.
+The population of Riga metropolitan area, which stretches beyond the city limits, is estimated at  860,142 .
 The city lies on the Gulf of Riga at the mouth of the Daugava river where it meets the Baltic Sea.
-Riga's territory covers 307.17 km2  and lies 1–10 m  above sea level, on a flat and sandy  plain.Riga was founded in 1201 and is a former Hanseatic League member.
-Riga's historical centre is a UNESCO World Heritage Site, noted for its Art Nouveau/Jugendstil  architecture and 19th century wooden architecture.
-Riga was the European Capital of Culture in 2014, along with Umeå in Sweden.
+Riga's territory covers 307.17 km2  and lies 1–10 m  above sea level on a flat and sandy plain.Riga  was founded in 1201 and is a former Hanseatic League member.

 ## Unsplash photos